 You can use a Flow visualization with the Mobile Device Type dimension.

-Using Mobile Device Type as illustrated above allows you to see how people move between mobile device types and desktop device types.
-However you may want to distinguish desktop browsers from mobile browsers.
-One way to do this is to create an eVar that records whether the experience occurred on a desktop browser, mobile browser, or mobile app.
-Then create a Flow diagram as described above, using your “experience” eVar rather than the Mobile Device Type dimension.
-This provides a slightly different view on cross-device behavior.
+The Mobile Device Type example illustrated above allows you to see how people move between mobile device types and desktop device types.
+However, it does not allow you to distinguish desktop browsers from mobile browsers.
+If you would like this insight, you can create a custom variable (such as a prop or eVar) that records if the experience happened on a desktop browser, mobile browser, or mobile app.
+You can then create a Flow diagram as described above, using the custom variable instead of the Mobile Device Type dimension.
+This method provides a slightly different view on cross-device behavior.

 CDA’s cross-device stitching occurs in two concurrent processes.